-'ID' and 'OD' as besotted in the title, are technical engineering terms, reflecting a clear fascination and fondness for the accurate mapping of things.
-Sunil Gawde dwells on the girth of bulbs, to the symbol of the diameter '∅' as constituting the largest plane in a sphere that cuts through its very core.
+'ID' and 'OD' as besotted in the title, are technical engineering terms, reflecting Sunil Gawde's clear fascination and fondness for the accurate mapping of things.
+He dwells on the girth of bulbs, to the symbol of the diameter '∅' as constituting the largest plane in a sphere that cuts through its very core.
 This incisiveness attributed is the outlook he'd like to bear and unveil he reckons, in the recounting of the tales he tells.

 The idea of challenging reality and our perception of it has been a constant theme in Sunil Gawde’s work.
 'What happens when we see and don’t just look?' is a question that Gawde tries to answer in this body of work.